 Meetings you can observe at

-As set out in the standing orders document below, members of the public and press may attend and observe all meetings of the County Council.
+As set out in Standing Orders in our Constitution, members of the public and press may attend and observe all meetings of the County Council.

 - Scrutiny committees